-The dual seven-segment enclosure ID is located on the back of each ESM next to the ESM indicator lights.
+The enclosure ID, comprised of a pair of seven-segment numbers, is located on the back of each ESM next to the ESM indicator lights.
 It provides a unique identifier for each module in the storage array.
 The storage management software automatically sets the enclosure ID number.
 You can only change the enclosure ID setting through the DS4000 storage management software.
-There are no switches on the EXP810 chassis to manually set the enclosure ID.
+There are no switches on the EXP420 chassis to manually set the enclosure ID.
 Both ESM enclosure ID numbers will be identical under normal operating conditions.

-Figure 2 on page 5 shows the ESMs.
+Figure 2 shows the ESMs.